For ParentsMarch 2, 20265 min read

 5. They say "I'm just not good at [subject]"

-When a student has decided they're "not a math person" or "bad at writing," they've stopped trying to improve.
+When a student has decided they're "not a math person," they've stopped trying to improve.
 That's not a personality trait — it's a confidence problem disguised as a fact.

 6. They're anxious about school

-Test anxiety, Sunday night dread, stomach aches on school days — these aren't just emotional issues.
-They're often rooted in feeling unprepared and not knowing how to fix it.
+Test anxiety, Sunday night dread — these are often rooted in feeling unprepared and not knowing how to fix it.

 7. The teacher suggested it

-Teachers see hundreds of students.
-When they suggest extra help, take it seriously.
+When teachers suggest extra help, take it seriously.
 They're not being critical — they're telling you your kid has potential that isn't being reached in the classroom.

 What to do about it

 Don't make it a punishment.
 "You need a tutor" sounds like "you're failing."
 Frame it as a tool, not a consequence.
 Athletes have coaches.
-Musicians have teachers.
 Students having a tutor is the same thing.

 Ready to try a better way to study?